For the 2020 season AAA will observe on the High Line on Wednesday evenings, from the beginning of May through the end of October.

 AAA observing takes place from dusk until 15 minutes before closing.
 When the waxing Moon is in the evening sky, we often begin our observing sessions a little before sunset.

-One Tuesday each month during the summer, we also do solar observing using telescopes equipped with special filters for viewing the Sun.
+One Wednesday each month during the summer, we also do solar observing using telescopes equipped with special filters for viewing the Sun.
 These events begin at 6:00.
-The dates for 2017 are: May 9, June 6, July 11, and August 8.

 An early NY Times article about the High Line can be found here